collective/collective.solr/README.rst

 Solr Compatibility
 ==================

-The code works with Solr 3 or 4.
+The code works with Solr 7.
+Older versions might work as well but we don't test them.
-Solr 5 is not yet supported.
-See https://github.com/collective/collective.solr/issues/66 Recommended is the latest in the Solr 4 series, currently 4.10.4.

 Bug Reporting & Development